ACCLAB/DABEST-python/README.md

 ## Recent Version Update

-On 22 March 2024, we officially released **DABEST Version Ondeh (v2024.03.29)**.
-This new version provides several new features and includes performance improvements.
+We are proud to announce **DABEST Version Ondeh (v2024.03.29)**.
+This new version of the DABEST Python library provides several new features and includes performance improvements.

 1.  **New Paired Proportion Plot**: This feature builds upon the existing proportional analysis capabilities by introducing advanced